Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Getting a business loan to finance payroll expenses isn’t the only option for businesses struggling with payroll expenses.
 Increase or smooth out your cash flow without borrowing by:

 - Making room for payroll in your finances.
-There’s a chance you do have enough money to cover your payroll expenses, if you can move things around.
+You could possibly have enough money to cover your payroll expenses if you take a look at your income and expenses and move some things around.

 - Looking for investors.
 You’ll lose a percentage of your business, but you could stand to make even more money by increasing your staff.